regisBafutwabo/react-apollo-client-boilerplate/README.md

 In order to use this template, you should have a basic understanding of React and Apollo Client.

 <a name="run"></a>
+## Running the Boilerplate

+This boilerplate can be used for three use cases:
+- using it with no GraphQL or Hasura API server
+- using it with a GraphQL API server
+- using it with a Hasura API server

+Each of those use cases require some settings before running `yarn start`.
+Those settings are shown below:

 ## Running the Boilerplate **with NO GraphQL API!!**